Above the line

-All other transactions in gold (that is those involving semi-manufactures, for example rods and wire; or bullion, bullion coins or banking-type assets and liabilities denominated in gold, including official reserve assets) are treated as financial gold transactions and included in the financial account of the balance of payments.
+All other transactions in gold (that is, those involving semi-manufactures, for example, rods and wire, bullion, bullion coins, or banking-type assets and liabilities denominated in gold, including official reserve assets) are treated as financial gold transactions and included in the financial account of the balance of payments.

-The United Kingdom has adopted different treatment to avoid distortion of its trade in goods account by the substantial transactions of the London bullion market.
+The UK has adopted different treatment to avoid distortion of its trade in goods account by the substantial transactions of the London bullion market.

 Voluntary transfer payments.
 They may be current or capital in nature.
-Grants from government or the European Union to producers are subsidies.
+Grants from the government or the EU to producers are subsidies.